madalin-dogaru/profiler/README.md

 5. Specify a single IP and print in the terminal the IP/Country/City/Area.
 `python3 profiler.py -ip zf.ro`

-6. The not so beautiful help.
+6. The not so beautiful help menu.
 `python3 profiler.py -h`